stormpath/express-stormpath/docs/registration.rst

 - **label** - The text label that is shown to the left of the input field.

-- **name** - The name of this field, in the form model that is posted to the server.

 - **placeholder** - The help text that is shown inside the input field, if the input field is empty (HTML5 property).